philippendres/DILabHelmholtzOCT/README.md

-# DILabOCT
+# DILabHelmholtz
 In this project we build a topology regularized foundation model for medical image segmentation.
-Here we use OCT data.
+We consider two types of data: OCT and Organoid.

+## OCT
 Current Goals:
+- Improve finetuning technique
 - Build evaluation pipeline
-- Implement wrappers to other models in models
-- Build own model
 - Implement metrics
 - implement Topological Loss